Haseeeb1/learn60/README.md

 DAY9 : Learning the basics of mern stack

 DAY 10: Started a full stack mern application building and deploying with a youtube tutorial.

+{
+  DAY 11: Created the server side for a full stack mern application which stores memories.

+  DAY 12: Learnt basics of express and how to connect mongo db atlas cluster to backend and frontend of a project.

+  DAY 13: Created the client side of the website which stores memories.

+  DAY 14: Learnt how to deploy front end and backend of a website with netlify and heroku.

+                               here is the result: https://memories-storageee.netlify.app/
+ }